brianLiu0405/ssss/_sources/labs/lab6.rst

 .. image:: images/mem_layout.png

 .. note::
-  The entire accessible physical address could be linearly mapped to offset 0xffff_0000_0000_0000 for kernel access in the labs.
+  The entire accessible physical address could be linearly mapped by to offset 0xffff_0000_0000_0000 for kernel access in the labs.
-  It simplifies the design.
+  It simplfies the design.

 Configuration
 =============